Do Probiotics improve skin health?

-Yes, they do and I’ll tell you exactly how they do it “in a few.”
-We all want to know how to look young, live long, and live healthy.
+We all want to know how to look young, live long, and live healthily.
 Our skin is the largest organ in the human body.
 Therefore, it’s a decent barometer regarding the overall level of health and well-being in individuals.
-Now let’s discuss something that isn’t new- it’s just not widely known.
-Probiotics improve skin health by adding probiotics to our daily regimen?
+So, can we improve skin health by adding probiotics to our daily regimen?
 In short, yes and I’ll reveal how in this article.

 Probiotics are live bacteria and yeast that are beneficial to health, especially the health of the digestive and immune systems.
-We know that the health benefits of probiotics extends also to immune and brain health, our mood and our weight.
-Probiotics are often referred to as “helpful” bacteria, because they help keep the gut microbiome (and consequently the rest of the body) healthy.
+We know the health benefits of probiotics also extend to immune and brain health, our mood, and our weight.
+Probiotics are often referred to as “helpful” bacteria because they help keep the gut microbiome (and consequently the rest of the body) healthy.
 They contribute to total wellness, and now we know probiotics improve skin health too.
-Probiotics benefits for skin have to do mainly with quelling inflammation.
-Here’s how that happens.
+Probiotic benefits for skin mainly quell inflammation.
+I’ll reveal how this happens next.

 Scientists have been discussing the gut-brain connection and the gut-brain-immune-skin axis for over 50 years.
 The very solidly proven theory about our GI microbiome is that stress, a poor diet, medications, or toxins can affect the healthy bacteria residing in the gut, causing unfriendly bacteria to set up shop.
-Eventually, the integrity of the gut lining is affected by this and toxins “leak out” from the gut and into the body.
+Eventually, this affects the integrity of the gut lining and toxins “leak out” from the gut into the body.
 This condition is known as “leaky gut” and can cause everything from food allergies to immune dysfunction to skin inflammation.
-Inflammation in the skin is associated with disorders such as eczema and rosacea to just plain wrinkles!
+Inflammation of the skin is common in disorders such as eczema, rosacea and even wrinkles!

-Oral probiotics have been demonstrated in clinical studies to improve intestinal barrier function and simultaneously reduce skin inflammation.
+Oral probiotics demonstrate in clinical studies to improve intestinal barrier function and simultaneously reduce skin inflammation.
 The orally consumed probiotics reduce systemic markers of inflammation and oxidative stress, both of which are also elevated locally in many skin conditions.
 On a cellular level, the oral probiotics down-regulate the release of pro-inflammatory cytokines within the skin.

 Eczema is a condition that causes the skin to become itchy, red, dry and cracked.
 It’s one of the most common types of skin rashes.
 It is a long-term or chronic condition in most people, although it can improve over time, especially in children.
 It is often confused with atopic dermatitis.
-Both of these conditions have been shown, in multiple clinical trials, to be improved with the administration of probiotics.
+Clinical studies show both of these conditions improve with the administration of probiotics.

-In fact, in my article about natural eczema treatments, probiotics came in at the top of the list.
+In fact, my article about natural eczema treatments reveals probiotics top the list.
 Additional studies have shown that administering probiotics to infants will lessen the likelihood of those infants developing eczema.
-Psoriasis is another skin disorder, linked to inflammation, where oral probiotics have been proven to be beneficial.
+Psoriasis is another skin disorder, which includes inflammation, where oral probiotics prove to be beneficial.
 The mechanism of action in these disorders is that the probiotics reduce skin inflammation.

 Probiotics for Rosacea